 CAD data portability: One of the core tenets of Inventor Fusion was data portability.
 Autodesk bought, negotiated for, or reverse-engineered compatibility with all leading 3D CAD data formats; Fusion 360 carries this interoperability forward.

 Work anywhere: As more people migrate to tablets as their primary device, pressure increases on formerly desktop software to be functional in the mobile environment; the days of using tablets for viewing and markup only are clearly numbered.
 Fusion 360 will be the most advanced CAD tool yet to appear for tablets.
 (We could also say smartphones, but doing real CAD work on a screen that small is just torturous.)

 Until 2007, the major players in MCAD said parametric modeling and direct modeling were two separate technologies that could not play well together.
 In 2007 SpaceClaim Professional was released, and soon most CAD vendors had some sort of response.
 Five years later the SpaceClaim splash is still rippling through the industry.
 Until 2012, vendors have been saying it is not possible to do “serious” CAD work on a mobile device.
-Just as SpaceClaim changed the industry in 2007, Autodesk Fusion will change the market again, and by the end of 2013 most major MCAD vendors will have moved functional design in some fashion to mobile.
+Just as SpaceClaim changed the industry in 2007, Autodesk Fusion will change the market again.